Inequality of avalanche sizes in models of fracture: Discussion and Conclusion

 Here we have shown analytically, in the mean-field FBM, the scaling behavior of the critical indices ($h$, $k$, and $g$).
 Particularly, for the terminal values of the inequality indices we have shown that $h_f\sim N^{1/3}$, where $N$ is the system size, $g_f=1/3$ and $k_f=(\sqrt{5}-1)/2$.
-We have also shown the off-critical Widom-Stauffer like scaling for $h$ (see Eq (23)).
+We have also shown the off-critical Widom-Stauffer like scaling for $h$ (see Eq. (\ref{h_off_scaling})).
 These are also verified numerically (see Figs \ref{fss_h} \& \ref{L_vs_hf}).
 Some of these scaling relations differ from what was conjectured using only numerical simulations before \cite{k_pre}.

 We then study the more realistic local load sharing non-mean field version of the FBM and also the RFM.
 In LLS-FBM, we see that the scaling of $h_f$ shifts from a logarithmic dependence for very localized load sharing, to the power-law dependence mentioned above, as the load sharing range $R$ is increased.
 However, the power-law scaling with system size is observed for the RFM (see Fig \ref{rf_t_h}).
-We also show the finite size effect in $g_f$ and $k_f$ for the FBM and the RFM (see Figs \ref{fbm_L_g} \& \ref{rf_time_g} ) and note that for the Local-Load-Sharing FBM and RFM models having avalanche size exponent $\delta <2$, the terminal values ($g_f$) of $g$ and ($k_f$) of $k$ both approach unity as the system size $L$ approaches infinity.
+We also show the finite size effect in $g_f$ for the FBM and the RFM (see Figs \ref{fbm_L_g} \& \ref{rf_time_g} ).

 In conclusion, the inequalities of the avalanche sizes in models of fracture show universal scaling properties near the failure point.
 Here we show analytically (for mean field FBM) and numerically (for non-mean field FBM and RFM) the scaling properties of the inequality indices.
 These results show that monitoring the inequality indices in stressed disordered solids can indicate approaching a critical point, as was conjectured from numerical and machine learning analysis before.